Engaging with the world that surrounds us

 My first two independent films (Five Lives by Silence, The One To Be Taken Home) were conceived intuitively.
 They are raw, unbound and disinterested in writing themselves into a tradition.
 Their ethics are gut-felt, the themes deeply human.

-A certain fascination with the male character goes into Five Lives By Silence (HD video, 2012, 13’), set in the serene landscape of the Turku archipelago (South of Finland).
-I tried to translate the pro-filmic experience of the shoot – an intense boat journey with strangers, the interference from an inexperienced production team, the expectation of a narrative documentary – into visual, auditory and cognitive terms, through the involvement of the poet Ville Hytönen.
+A certain fascination with the male character goes into Five Lives By Silence (HD video, 2012, 13’), set in the serene landscape of the Turku archipelago.
+I tried to translate the pro-filmic experience of the shoot - an intense boat journey with strangers, the occasional interference from an inexperienced production team, the expectation of a narrative documentary - into visual, auditory and cognitive terms, through the involvement of the Finnish poet Ville Hytönen.
 The ambition to move away from a documentary tradition where speech means narrativity, towards something more primal, is already present in this work.

 These two films were steps towards discovering my body in cinema and cinema in my body.
-Touch, movement, smell, vision and gestures were all present in the pro-filmic and meta-space of this cinema.
-Although my initial curiosity was of a social nature – film as a function of collective identity and social critique by giving access to a new form of knowledge, around the summer of 2012 I gave up on documentary cinema’s claim of producing truth or knowledge, and turned my attention to how the technology of cinema affects the choices of a filmmaker, and how these choices are often culturally defined.
+Touch, movement, smell, vision and gestures were all present in the pro-filmic and meta-space of an emerging personal cinema.
+My initial curiosity was of a social nature, I saw film as a function of collective identity and social critique by giving access to a new form of knowledge.
+Later I became critical of (documentary) cinema’s claims of producing truth or knowledge, and turned my attention to how the technology of cinema affects the choices of a filmmaker, and how these choices are often culturally defined.

 A Body of Work: